Htay Kywe (activist): Trial and imprisonment

 On 11 November 2008, Htay Kywe and thirteen other activists were convicted of four counts of "illegally using electronic media" and one count of "forming an illegal organization", for a total sentence of 65 years in prison.
-Other charges against Htay Kwe are still pending.
+Other charges against Htay Kywe are still pending.
 The Burmese government further accused Htay Kywe of being influenced by foreign powers, alleging that a private American group had delivered him $30,000 the previous year.

 Htay Kywe is serving his sentence in Buthitaung Prison in Rakhine State.
 In August 2010, he issued a statement through family members protesting the upcoming 2010 general election, stating that it would be "insignificant without the participation of pro-democracy leader Aung San Suu Kyi."
 His brother-in-law reported that Htay Kywe had lost weight in confinement and was spending his prison term reading, meditating, and studying economics.
 He is often kept in solitary confinement.